Comcast/sheens/doc/by-example.md

 Back to our example specification!

-The "deliver" node's Goja action is
+The "deliver" node's ECMAscript action is

 ```Javascript
 _.out({send: _.bindings["?wanted"]});